 In contrast to existing highly programmed, urban and water’s edge spaces the design concepts for the Commons seek to unify the park and surrounding streets via a single connecting, building to building shared surface ground plane (a carpet of basalt) that establishes pedestrian priority, disrupts the street network and creates a space you move ‘through not past’.

 The project continues the Panuku traditional of international best practice sustainability and design innovation through a place-based and design-led process.
-Strategic activation and placemaking strategies will enable the park to be delivered and evolve over time.
+Strategic activation and placemaking strategies will enable the park to be delivered and evolve.

 Location_ Wynyard Quarter, Tāmaki Makaurau - Auckland